Lament (pronounced luh-ment)

 Lindsay Lohan and her lawyer in court, Los Angeles, 2011.

 The adjective lamented in the sense of "mourned for" is from 1610 and the use as a form of mourning or lyric poetry dates from the 1690s.
 Given the nature of man, the adjective unlamented, attested since the 1590s, is often used.
-Lament & lamenting are nouns & verbs, lamentations & lamenter are nouns, lamentable and (the unpleasingly rare) lamentful are adjectives, lamentingly is an adverb and lamented is a verb & adjective; the common forms of the noun plural are is laments & lamentations.
+Lament & lamenting are nouns & verbs, lamentations & lamenter are nouns, lamentable and (the unpleasingly rare) lamentful are adjectives, lamentingly is an adverb and lamented is a verb & adjective; the noun plural is laments but lamentations has appeared often in print because of the Book of Lamentations in the Christian Bible's Old Testament.

 The Old Testament’s Book of Lamentations (from אֵיכָה, (‘Êykhôh) (how) in the Hebrew), written probably during the sixth century BC, commemorates in